Customize your API Portal

 path to view the llms-full.txt file, for instance ,http://localhost:3000/llms-full.txt.

-✅ Success: Your portal is now AI-accessible!
+✅ Success: Your API Portal is now AI-accessible!

-5. Enable SEO optimization
+6. Enable SEO optimization

 The default API Portal is a Single-Page Application (SPA).
 SPAs aren't SEO-friendly but more straightforward to deploy and less prone to deployment mistakes.